 - Filtering and blocking restrictions that impede access to foreign websites and data flows.

-Our digital trade and e-commerce experience includes:
+Our team has resolved the following digital trade and e-commerce issues:

 - Identified draft Internet service regulations in an Asian country that required in-country server localization, and assisted a client in removing this trade barrier.